Chelsea Physic Garden

 Beaverbrook Town House

-Culturally, Chelsea is home to beloved art, music and theatrical venues including the Royal Court Theatre and Cadogan Hall, and is within walking distance of the treasures within the Victoria and Albert Museum and the wonders of the Science Museum.
+Culturally, Chelsea is home to beloved art, music and theatrical venues including the Royal Court Theatre and Cadogan Hall, and is within walking distance of the treasures within the Victoria & Albert Museum, the wonders of the Natural History Museum and the Serpentine Gallery.

-From explorations of contemporary art at the Saatchi Gallery and a voyage through the fascinating Chelsea Physic Garden, to the best places for brunch, cocktails and dinner, here’s our guide to having the perfect Chelsea staycation.
+From explorations of contemporary art at the Saatchi Gallery and a voyage through the fascinating Chelsea Physic Garden, to al fresco bars, unforgettable experiences and the best places for brunch, cocktails and dinner, here’s our guide to having the perfect Chelsea staycation.

 WHERE TO STAY